 TIP toward climate change solutions

-When it comes to talking about what we need to do to advance climate solutions, there’s a mnemonic I like to use: we need shifts in Technology, Institutions (that is, systems change including how we do politics), and Perceptions.
+When it comes to talking about what we need to do to advance climate solutions, there’s a mnemonic I created to help organize my thoughts:

+We need shifts in Technology, Institutions (that is, systems change including how we do politics), and Perceptions.
 It’s how I think we can ‘TIP’ toward climate action.

 While I have worked in clean energy, I’m not a technical guy.
 My bailiwick has been in the area of perception, of how we can talk about positive environmental change in a way that’s empowering not overwhelming.